Covid Construction - A GUIDE for Australian Construction Industry.

 ● Divide working groups when possible or when you do a presentation.

-● Monitor social distancing through supervisors.
-Make sure the good practices are followed by everyone on the site.
+● Monitor social distancing and physical distancing through supervisors.
+Make sure the good practices are followed by everyone on the construction site.

 ● Reduce the length, size, and number of meetings.